-- Scenario Two — Normal Traveler: If you were to visit one museum a day (possibly two museums one one of the days), booked two tours (river cruise and bike tour), and used unlimited public transport then you would spend around €100-€115.
+- Scenario Two — Normal Traveler: If you were to visit one museum a day (possibly two museums one of the days), booked two tours (river cruise and bike tour), and used unlimited public transport then you would spend around €100-€115.

 - Scenario Three — Do-It-All: If you were to visit two museums a day, do one tour a day, and use unlimited public transportation then you would spend around €175-€185.

 Remember, the Berlin Pass (Three-Day + Unlimited Public Transportation) is €148.
 So, in most instances, you’ll need to do multiple activities to make this pass worth the price.

 Interested in buying the Berlin Pass?
-If you click this link to visit the Official Berlin Pass Website and we’ll get a small commission for the sale — don’t worry, it doesn’t cost you anything extra and it helps keep this website running.
+If you click this link to visit the Official Berlin: Go City Pass Website and we’ll get a small commission for the sale — don’t worry, it doesn’t cost you anything extra and it helps keep this website running.
 Thanks!!!

 No Funny Business